HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 TODO: the cardinal $[(2,3)]$
 </div>

-So we se that cardinals are _really really_ easy to work with!
+So cardinals are _really really_ easy to work with!
 This is what we would expect, since they're subsheaves of a particularly simple sheaf.
 For instance, we can _see_ the fact that cardinals always have [decidable equality][12] by noticing that any two sections over $U$ are